julome/Quadcopter-Homemade/README.md

 Features:

 - First of all, I have developed all this project in AVR-GCC code.
-I realised that arduino is useful and very easy but in C code you can do all that you want with the AVRs.
+I realized that arduino is useful and very easy but in C code you can do all that you want with the AVRs.

-- I have calculate attitude based on William Premerlani and Jose Julio code using the DCM matrix.
+- I have calculated attitude based on William Premerlani and Jose Julio code using the DCM matrix.
 I have to say that the drift that I have obtained is almost zero.
-I actualize the DCM matrix by 10ms using the timer2 without interrupts and with 64us by count for improve results.
+I actualize the DCM matrix by 10ms using the timer2 without interrupts and with a timer set by 64us step for improve results.

-- The main control PID is executed for 20ms, therefore I read IMU by 10ms and I control pitch, roll and yaw for two IMU readers.
+- The main control PID is executed by 20ms, therefore I read IMU by 10ms and I control pitch, roll and yaw for two IMU readers.

 - I have used two timers of 16 bit for control PWM ESC.
 The frecuency of PWM for ESC is 333Hz.